Tafalla: Modern and Contemporary Age

 Felipe IV granted Tafalla the title of city in the year 1636.
 During the War of Independence, the city was of strategic importance due to its proximity to Pamplona.
 Tafalla was occupied by the French in 1808, who turned it into a barracks.
 In 1812 Espoz y Mina retook the city, but in the battle the convent of San Francisco and the fifteenth century Palace were destroyed.
 The remains were demolished to build the current Plaza de Navarra in 1856.
 Tafalla suffered major floods in 1833 when the Congosto dam failed, and again in 1886.
-During the 19th century the city was provided with modern urban services, including public lighting with oil lanterns (1843), construction of the railway that connects Pamplona and the Ebro (1860), and in 1866 a bridge across the Zidacos river to link the station with the city.
+During the 19th century the city was provided with modern urban services, including public lighting with oil lanterns (1843), construction of the railway and its station that connects Pamplona and the Ebro (1860), and in 1866 a bridge across the Zidacos river to link the station with the city.
 Two schools were established in the 1880s: the College of PP Piarists (1883) and the San José School of the Daughters of the Cross (1888).
 The lighting system was electrified in 1895.
 In 1909, the Gorriti Theater opened, followed by the Spanish Casino (1922).

 Tafalla was in the news in 2010, after a bull jumped into the stands at the bullring, during a bull-fighting contest.
 In July 2019, Tafalla was hit by damaging flash floods following torrential rain.